2/7/2022

 How to Read a Dog Food Label

 There is important information to look for when checking a dog food’s label.
-Some things to look out for include:

 - Guaranteed analysis